Joan Miró: Late life and death

 In 1979 Miró received a doctorate honoris causa from the University of Barcelona.
-The artist, who suffered from heart failure, died in his home in Palma (Majorca) on 25 December 1983 at age 90.
+The artist, who suffered from heart failure, died in his home in Palma, Mallorca on 25 December 1983 at age 90.
 He was later interred in the Montjuïc Cemetery in Barcelona.

 Mental health

-It has been established through the analysis of personal texts written by Joan Miró that he has experienced multiple episodes of depression throughout his life.
+Miró had many episodes of depression throughout his life.
 He experienced his first depression when he was 18 in 1911.
-Much of the literature refers to this as if it was a small setback in his life, while it appeared to be much more than that.
-Miró himself stated: I was demoralized and suffered from a serious depression.
+Miró said, I was demoralized and suffered from a serious depression.
 I fell really ill, and stayed three months in bed.

-There is a clear connection between his mental health and his paintings, since he used painting as a way of dealing with his episodes of depression.
-It supposedly even made him more calm and his thoughts less dark.
-Joan Miró said that without painting he became very depressed, gloomy and I get 'black ideas', and I do not know what to do with myself.
+He used painting as a way of dealing with depression, and it supposedly made him calmer and his thoughts less dark.
+Miró said that without painting he became very depressed, gloomy and I get 'black ideas', and I do not know what to do with myself.

-The influence of his mental state is very well visible in his painting Carnival of the Harlequin.
+His mental state is visible in his painting Carnival of the Harlequin.
 He tried to paint the chaos he experienced in his mind, the desperation of wanting to leave that chaos behind and the pain created because of that.
 Miró painted the symbol of the ladder here which is also visible in multiple other paintings after this painting.
 It is supposed to symbolize escaping.

 The relation between creativity and mental illness is very well studied.
-Creative people have higher chances of suffering from a manic depressive illness or schizophrenia, as well as higher chance to transmit this genetically.
+It has been argued that creative people have a higher chance of suffering from a manic depressive illness or schizophrenia, as well as higher chance of transmitting this genetically.
 Even though we know Miró suffered from episodic depression, it is uncertain whether he also experienced manic episodes, which is often referred to as bipolar disorder.